Lawn bowls at the 2022 Commonwealth Games – Men's pairs B6–8

 Lawn bowls Men's pairs B6–8 at the 2022 Commonwealth Games was held at the Victoria Park from July 29 to August 2.
 A total of 12 athletes from 6 associations participated in the event.
+Garry Brown and Kevin Wallace of Scotland won the gold medal, defeating Damien Delgado and Chris Flavel from Australia in the final.
+England's Craig Bowler and Kieran Rollings won the bronze medal.

 Sectional play

 The top four advance to the knockout stage.